bukowskis/leaflet/README.md

 * Does not fiddle with Array, ActiveRecord, or anything else.
 It is self-contained.
 * Compatible with both [will_paginate](http://github.com/mislav/will_paginate) and [kaminari](http://github.com/amatsuda/kaminari) API.
+* Never raise an exception!
+Negative pages will simple become positive, out of bounds simple means to the last page, etc...

 # Features